 2400 N. Rockton Avenue

 Rockford, IL 61103

-Readmission has a markedly negative impact on survival rate.
-Two thirds of Rockford Memorial's patients readmitted within thirty days did not survive.
-Half of readmitted heart failure patients did not make it and about two thirds of patients suffering from heart attacks who were readmitted died of their condition.
+Readmission has a markedly negative impact on the survival rate.
+Two-thirds of Rockford Memorial's patients readmitted within thirty days did not survive.
+In addition, half of readmitted heart failure patients did not make it, and about two-thirds of patients suffering from heart attacks who were readmitted died of their condition.

 1401 East State Street